News

 Among several revelations made at the conference, regulators said that AMLA will not begin directly supervising 40 of the EU’s “riskiest” financial institutions until 2028, two years later than what the European Commission, the bloc’s executive arm, originally planned.

-Edward Conway, global head of anti-financial-crime compliance at Banco Santander in Madrid, questioned the notion that AMLA and the single rulebook will spell the end of AML-related guidance from national supervisors.
+Edward Conway, global head of anti-financial-crime compliance policy at Banco Santander in Madrid, questioned the notion that AMLA and the single rulebook will spell the end of AML-related guidance from national supervisors.

 “That’s the message you hear from the European Commission, which is great,” Conway told attendees Wednesday.
 “But when you speak one-on-one with the national competent authority, you don’t get the same warm and fuzzy feeling that they’re going to get rid of their local guidance.”